HyperbolicStudios/transit-access-map/README.md

 # transit-access-map

 Uses the Google Maps Directions API to make estimates of travel time to UVic from each StatsCan Census Dissemination Area by different modes of transport (transit, driving, and biking.)
+Data scraping is automated with Python.

 View the maps here: https://markedwardson.me/transit-access-map/